About

 Right to Search Camper Belongings The camp administration reserves the right to search any suspected camper’s belongings, for any reason or when the camp has a reasonable suspicion that the camper is in possession of something that is illegal, dangerous, or in violation of camp policy.

 Payment is expected at the time of registration.
-All camp fees must be paid in full prior to the first day of camp (June 17).
+All camp fees must be paid in full by June 1.
 Online payment may be made through Camp Brain.
 Any questions regarding payment should be directed to Erin Rice, Director of Finance & Operations, at erice@standrewsum.org or 410-266-0574.

 All Summer at Saint Andrew’s registrations include a one-time $25 non-refundable administrative fee per camper.
 At the time of registration and if they are using the payment plan option, families must also put down a $55 per session deposit to reserve their camper’s spot in our program.